We – by ‘we’ I mean us, as in me and you readers and writers – had a bit of a reputation.

 A day in soccer coaching pants

-It’s imperative that a coach look and dress the part.
+It’s imperative that a coach looks and dresses the part.
 Some fools even brandish cleats.
 Try-hards.
 Soccer coaching pants fit baggy and allow for all sorts of action, probably even a little Chuck Norris action if I had to go all Texas Ranger on some cat.

 Totino’s pizza and a root beer

-I used to root for the USFL’s Arizona Wranglers, mostly for their cool copper helmets.
+I rooted for the USFL’s Arizona Wranglers, mostly for their cool copper helmets.
 They played one year for the USFL championship, and do you know who gave two hells?
 Me.
 Only me.
 Every other kid in the neighborhood played outside while I watched the game.

 All so cosmic.
 Disc golf, 96% of the time, becomes my escape into the woods.
 Chasing plastic discs becomes the world’s only challenge.
 I’ve missed yoga a while, but it centers me after I’ve conquered the series of challenges with which it attacks a 44-year-old body.

-Meditation comes into play more every day for me.
+Meditation comes into play more every day.
 What incredible powers.
 I can put my soul on ice and zap-heal parts of me I’m not sure could fix on their own.
 I’m still learning, too.
 It’s warded off pain and coaxed understanding and more than I could ever imagine.

 Box seat at Fenway